Programme management: What is it and how to get qualified

 MSP has been designed to accommodate high levels of complexity, ambiguity and risk.
 MSP is therefore highly suitable as a programme management framework for transformational change.

 If an organization is simply delivering something new into its existing business as usual operational environment (e.g. developing a new product to bring to market) then a programme management approach is not required.
 Instead a project management approach such as PRINCE2 will suffice.
 If an organization simply want to efficiently allocate resources to its different projects and to coordinate them, then a programme management framework such as MSP is also not required.

 The demand for professionals with programme management skills and qualifications is growing.
 As more and more organizations utilize programme management frameworks to enable them to accomplish transformational changes, this demand will continue to grow.

 If you are looking to move into a programme management role, or are currently working in such a role, then training in programme management principles and best practices is vital to equip you with the skills and knowledge to help you to become effective in your role.
 That’s why I would recommend you consider gaining MSP certification

-Programme management is increasingly being used to help organizations transform the ways they do business.
+Programme management is increasingly being used to help both governments and businesses transform the ways they do business.
 Programmes are the lifeblood for organizations in today’s competitive world.

-Professionals with an understanding of programme management frameworks such as MSP can boost their career by gaining certification in MSP.
+Professionals with an understanding of programme management frameworks such as MSP can boost their career by gaining certification.
 In the UK especially, MSP is the preferred programme management certification.